Editor’s Choice NEOSTRATA GLYCOLIC RENEWAL Smoothing Lotion CHECK LATEST PRICE 2nd Best Choice Peter Thomas

 Does crying make your eyelashes longer?
 Hate to break it to you but, no. There is no current scientific evidence that supports this claim.
-However, crying may make your eyelashes appear fuller and longer.
+However, crying may make your natural eyelashes appear fuller and longer.

 In fact, what many people could be mistaking for longer lashes is actually the eyelashes clumping together from the moisture, becoming darker, and overall more eye-catchingly noticeable.
 However, you should not give up hope.